Surrounding Area

 Connecticut Avenue is home to a variety of retailers including local favorites such as Kramers, Tiny Jewelry Box, Looped Yarn Works, and Jenni Bick.

-Located in the heart of DC’s LGBTQ+ community, along the DC Pride parade route, revel in the festivities every June at The Dupont Circle.
-As one of few hotels in DC with a balcony that overlooks the parade, The Dupont Circle is the perfect location for the celebration.
+Located in the heart of Washington, D.C.’s historic LGBTQ+ neighborhood, revel in vibrant Pride festivities every June at The Dupont Circle.
+As one of the few hotels in the city with a balcony that overlooks the activities, The Dupont Circle is the perfect location to celebrate Pride.

 Embassy Row

-An area featuring over 30+ embassies and ambassador residences, Embassy Row spans Massachusetts Avenue from Dupont Circle northwest to the National Cathedral.
-Planning to visit DC over the first two Saturdays in May?
+An area featuring over 30 embassies and ambassador residences, Embassy Row spans Massachusetts Avenue from Dupont Circle northwest to the National Cathedral.
+Planning to visit Washington, D.C. over the first two Saturdays in May?
 Cultural Tourism, in partnership with many of these embassies, organizes Passport DC, a popular local event where members of the community are invited into embassies across the city for a day of food, music and culture.

 The White House

-The White House, home to the U.S. president, is located 1 mile/1.6 km from The Dupont Circle hotel.
-As one of few 5-star hotels in Washington DC near The White House, this iconic landmark is accessible by various modes of transportation including a very short taxi ride or by the DC subway.
-Should you choose to take the subway, you can access the Dupont Circle red line subway station located 1.5 blocks from the hotel and ride the train two stops to McPherson Square.
-Alternatively, you can also walk to The White House via Connecticut Avenue.
-On a beautiful, sun-filled day, a leisurely stroll to The White House is a perfect activity for one's sightseeing agenda as you are able to view the beauty of the city as you stroll.
+The White House, home to the president of the United States, is located 1 mile/1.6 km from The Dupont Circle hotel.
+As one of the few 5-star luxury hotels near The White House, this iconic landmark is accessible by various modes of transportation including a very short taxi ride or by metro.
+Should you choose to take the metro, you can access the Dupont Circle red line station located 1.5 blocks from the hotel and ride the train two stops to McPherson Square.
+Alternatively, you can walk to The White House via Connecticut Avenue.

 National Zoo

-Free and open daily from 8 a.m. to 6 p.m. (with the exception of holidays), the Smithsonian’s National Zoo is home to over 2,700 animals including their famous Giant pandas, Mei Xiang, Tian Tian and Xiao Qi Ji.
-Watch in-person (or on the iconic panda cam) as these lovable bears play in their enclosure, get into mischief climbing trees in their backyard, as well as snack on a fruitsicle cake and an endless supply of bamboo.
-A short drive from The Dupont Circle, the DC zoo is also accessible by public transportation via the DC Metro red line.
+Free and open daily from 8am to 6am, (apart from holidays), the Smithsonian’s National Zoo is home to over 2,700 animals including their famous Giant pandas.
+Watch in-person (or on the iconic panda cam) as these lovable bears play in their enclosure, get into mischief climbing trees, and snack on an endless supply of bamboo.
+A short drive from The Dupont Circle, the National Zoo is also accessible by public transportation via the metro’s red line.
 Walk one block west from The Dupont Circle hotel to the Dupont Circle red line station and ride the train one stop to the Woodley Park-Zoo/Adams Morgan Station.

 Georgetown

-A neighborhood famous for its prestigious university, Georgetown is a charming blend of local boutiques, high street fashion, beauty, antiques, fine art galleries and award-winning restaurants located among federalist style homes on cobble street roads.
+A neighborhood famous for prestigious Georgetown University, Georgetown is a charming blend of local boutiques, high street fashion, beauty, antiques, fine art galleries and award-winning restaurants located among federalist style homes on cobble street roads.
+A short stroll from The Dupont Circle, our hotel near Georgetown is the perfect choice for guests hoping to experience this iconic neighborhood.

 Golfing